andywer/webpack-blocks/docs/BLOCK-CREATION.md

 A webpack block is *just a function* that returns an update function and *requires no dependencies at all*.
 The update function takes a webpack configuration object and returns an updated version of this webpack configuration.

-Take the `babel6` webpack block for instance:
+Take the `babel` webpack block for instance:

 ```js
 /**